hbroek/reken/documentation/developer-guide/chapter-4.md

 <button data-action="fetchOptions.body=JSON.stringify(orderData);fetchOptions.fetch=true;">Order</button>
 ```

-In this example we setup a rest call to `/api/orders` and have the result put in the variable `orderResult`.
+In this example, we set up a REST call to `/api/orders` and have the result put in the variable `orderResult`.

-We also specify the rest call options with the variable `fetchOptions`.
-Which at the start have the properties: `fetch` and `method`.
+We also specify the REST call options with the variable `fetchOptions`.
+At the start, they have the properties: `fetch` and `method`.

 With `fetch` being `false` means not to execute the fetch call yet.
-And with `method` set to `POST` means if the call gets executed use `POST` instead of the default `GET` method.
+And with the `method` set to `POST` means if the call gets executed, use `POST` instead of the default `GET` method.

-When the "Order" `button` is pressed we add a `body` property with the order content and set the `fetch` property to `true` to force the rest call.
+When the "Order" `button` is pressed, we add a `body` property with the order content and set the `fetch` property to `true` to force the REST call.

 It then returns the result of the order API call in the `orderResult` variable.
 It also resets the `fetch` property to false;

-For more control over the results of the REST call use the options properties:
+For more control over the results of the REST call, use the options properties:

-* `reken_rest_status`; this contains the value `reken-rest-busy` while a REST call is in progress.
-When the REST call is finished successfully it contains: `reken-rest-done` and when finished unsuccessful it contains the value `reken-rest-error`.
+* `reken_rest_status`: this contains the value `reken-rest-busy` while a REST call is in progress.
+When the REST call is finished successfully, it contains: `reken-rest-done` and when finished unsuccessful, it contains the value `reken-rest-error`.
-* `callback`; when this contains a function reference, it gets called when the REST call finishes.
+* `callback`: when this contains a function reference, it gets called when the REST call finishes.
 It will pass in 2 arguments: the options object and the initialized JSON object that got loaded when successful.
-* `reviver`; If this function reference property is specified it will do a callback on each loaded object property with the name of the property and the value and returns a transformed or untransformed value.
-This is useful when recreating for example Date objects from a JSON Date string.
+* `reviver`: If this function reference property is specified, it will do a callback on each loaded object property with the name of the property and the value and return a transformed or untransformed value.
+This is useful when recreating, for example, Date objects from a JSON Date string.

 **Example:**
 ```javascript